-The constitution states freedom of conscience, religion, and worship are inviolable rights and protects the right of individuals to choose, practice, profess, and change their religion, and to interpret their religious beliefs for themselves.
+The constitution states freedom of conscience, religion, and worship are inviolable and protects the right of individuals to choose, practice, profess, and change their religion and to interpret their religious beliefs for themselves.
 It provides for the separation of religion and state and prohibits the state from imposing religious beliefs and practices on individuals.
 It prohibits political parties from adopting names associated with particular religious groups.
 The constitution prohibits ridiculing religious symbols or practices.
-Rights may only be suspended in a state of emergency or siege under the constitution.
+Under the constitution, rights may be suspended only in a state of emergency or siege.

 Violations of religious freedom are crimes subject to penalties of between three months and three years in prison.